wende/wende.github.io/_posts/2016-11-20-Lets-Code-Summary.md

 ![Macieks invention]({{ site.url }}/img/letscode/iandroid.jpg){: .center-image}

 Another troublesome part was connecting to spotify via ueberauth_spotify.
 The author of strategy forgot to implement credentials callback...
-Ofcourse rather then fixing it at the moment i mocked it shoving it into random field in conn struct.
+Of course rather then fixing it at the moment i mocked it shoving it into random field in conn struct.

 {% highlight elixir %}
 defp fetch_user(conn, token) do